LorienLV/genarchbench/README.md

 If you want to execute a benchmark manually, you can check its README or take a look at one of the regression scripts to find out what command to use.

-:exclamation: Only PORTED :green_circle: benchmarks have scripts to execute.
-If you are working with a PENDING :orange_circle: benchmark, you will have to manually execute.
+:exclamation: Only <span style="color:green">PORTED</span> benchmarks have scripts to execute.
+If you are working with a <span style="color:orange">PENDING</span> benchmark, you will have to manually execute.
 Check the README of the benchmark to find some help.

 ### Profile a Benchmark

 If you have followed the [Set Up the Environment](#set-up-the-environment) section, you can use the `detailed_profiling.sh` script of a benchmark to profile it.
 The script automatically detects the job scheduler of the cluster you are working on (only MN4, CTE-ARM) and runs the serial version of the benchmark with FAPP if you are working in CTE-ARM or VTune if you are working on MN4.
 The profiling results will be stored in the `out` folder of the working directory.

-:exclamation: Only PORTED :green_circle: benchmarks have scripts to profile.
-If you are working with a PENDING :orange_circle: benchmark, you will have to manually profile it.
+:exclamation: Only <span style="color:green">PORTED</span> benchmarks have scripts to profile.
+If you are working with a <span style="color:orange">PENDING</span> benchmark, you will have to manually profile it.